GuanceCloud/datakit/internal/export/doc/en/inputs/prom_remote_write.md

 The *prom_remote_write* collector will then write the collected data to the local file indicated by the output.

-You can debug *prom_remote_write.conf* by executing the following command.
+We can debug *prom_remote_write.conf* by executing the following command.

 ```shell
 datakit debug --prom-conf prom_remote_write.conf